 What is the Family Centered Experience ?

-The Family Centered Experience (FCE) program is a required course in the University of Michigan Medical School curriculum.
-Through FCE, first- and second-year students engage in understanding the personal side of medicine through firsthand encounters with patients and their families.
+From 2003 until early 2016, The Family Centered Experience (FCE) was a required course in the University of Michigan Medical School curriculum.
+Through the FCE, first- and second-year medical students at the University of Michigan Medical School engaged in understanding the personal side of medicine through firsthand encounters with patients and their families.

-Families who volunteer to participate in FCE open their lives and give our students invaluable training that cannot be duplicated in any classroom or clinic.
-In the role of mentor, volunteer families teach students how to see the patient as a whole person and how illness affects all aspects of their daily lives, beyond just the diagnosis of their disease.
-Our doctors-in-training apply what they learn from these mentors to their clinical training and beyond.
+Families who volunteered to participate in FCE opened their lives and homes and gave medical students invaluable lessons that no classroom or clinic could duplicate.
+In the role of “teacher”, volunteer families helped students see the patient as a whole person and how illness affected all aspects of daily life, beyond just the diagnosis of a disease.
+Our doctors-in-training have applied what they learned from these mentors to their clinical training and beyond.

 Arno K. Kumagai, M.D.